Helen2000-analyst/Customer-Purchase-Prediction/README.md

 | Actual No Purchase | 1978 | 77 |
 | Actual Purchase | 184 | 227 |

+Logistic Regression generalized better on unseen data and achieved the best balance between precision and recall.
+Its simplicity also makes it easier to interpret and deploy compared with more complex ensemble models.

 The model performs very well in identifying non-purchasing visitors, while performance on predicting purchasing visitors is moderate due to data imbalance.

+## Future Work

+- Hyperparameter tuning
+- Cross-validation
+- SMOTE for class imbalance
+- Streamlit deployment
+- Feature selection
+- Model monitoring

 ### Tools & Technologies
  - Python